sqorn/sqorn/docs/docs/tutorial.md

   args: [8, 'Jo', 9, 'Mo'] }
 ```

-Table sources can be *SELECT* subqueries.
+Tables can be *select* subqueries.

 ```js
 sq.from({ b: sq.from`book` }).query